mfreeborn/patient-list-generator/README.md

 ## Example

-This example runs through a simplified demonstration of what the program is capable of doing.
+This example runs through a simplified demonstration of what the program is capable of doing at the click of a button.
 In this scenario, it is the morning of 15/04/2020 and it is time for the list of be produced for the respiratory team.

 ### The unformatted respiratory team list from the previous day (14/04/2020)